Finding the Best Places to Retire Since 2006!

 La Quinta, California

-Overview: Along the foothills of the Santa Rosa Mountains in south central California, the pretty desert resort town of La Quinta makes its home.
+Overview: Along the foothills of the Santa Rosa Mountains in sunny south central California, the pretty desert resort of La Quinta makes its home.
 It is known for its mountains views and the world-famous PGA West Golf Resort and Club.

 Many homes are Mediterranean-style, and most are beautiful.